Guepardow/telegram_feed_analyzer/README.md

 ## Authentification

-You can get a [Google API key here (for free)](https://aistudio.google.com/app/apikey).
+You must get a [Google API key here (for free)](https://aistudio.google.com/app/apikey).
 Then, update the file `config.yaml` with this key.

 [Optional] You can get a [Telethon API key here (for free)](https://docs.telethon.dev/en/stable/basic/signing-in.html).
 Then, update the file `config.yaml` with this key.